Integrations๐

 In this section, we'll cover the integrations to other libraries that Undine includes.

-Undine integrates with django-debug-toolbar by modifying the debug toolbar so that it works with GraphiQL.
-After installing the debug toolbar, Undine should automatically patch the toolbar without any additional configuration.
+Undine integrates with django-debug-toolbar by modifying the toolbar HTML so that it integrates with GraphiQL.
+After installing django-debug-toolbar, Undine should automatically patch it without any additional configuration.

 Undine integrates with django-modeltranslation

-by allowing you to modify how auto-generated Fields
+by allowing you to modify how autogenerated Fields, Inputs, Filters

 MODELTRANSLATION_INCLUDE_TRANSLATABLE

-Let's say you the following model and translation options:
+Let's say you the following Model (with MODELTRANSLATION_LANGUAGES = ("en", "fi"))

-and the fields that are created for each language "translation" fields.
+the "translatable" fields, and the fields they are based on the "translation" fields.

 settings, you can control which of these fields undine will add to your schema

-using auto-generation.
+when using autogeneration.
 By default, only the translation fields are added.

 You can of course always add the translatable fields manually.